 Transformation does not need to be a big project but it does need to make a big impact (and rightly so).

 Engineering the timeline for a Product-Led Program should reduce the change fatigue that often sets in during any large change initiatives.
-Embedding the concept of adaptability and accomplishments through experiments and celebratory milestones should keep the program energised.
+Embedding the concept of adaptability and accomplishments through experiments and celebratory milestones should keep the program energized.

 Change is uncomfortable and for most people, threatening, but for change to occur, there needs to be a sense of urgency to propel people to transition from their current state to a new, better way of operating.